Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Q6.
 How long is a pressotherapy session?

 A typical pressotherapy session lasts 30 to 45 minutes.
 The garment inflates sequentially in cycles, applying gradient pressure that moves lymph from the extremities toward the heart.
-Most professional machines (Canta Esthetic, Zemits) support session times up to 60 minutes with adjustable intensity.
+Most professional third-party machines (Canta Esthetic, Zemits) support session times up to 60 minutes with adjustable intensity.
 Treatment protocols vary: 30 minutes for general wellness, 45 minutes for body contouring, 60 minutes for clinical recovery.

 Q7.
 What’s the ROI of a pressotherapy machine in a wellness studio?